filecoin-project/sentinel/docs/content/en/data/gapfill_0.8_0.9.md

 ### IMPORTANT

-- This example uses a hardcoded schema name of `visor` which must be updated if you use another schema name for your Lily data.
+- This example uses a hardcoded schema name of `lily` which must be updated if you use another schema name for your Lily data.

 - It is recommended that you truncate your `visor_gap_reports` table before using this function as it doesn't do anything special to resolve conflicts.
-If you are using this over heights/tasks which aren't already in your gap reports table, then you should have no issues.
+If you are using this over heights/tasks which do not have records in your gap reports table, then you should have no issues.

 ### CONTEXT